rh-tchuang/ansible/docs/docsite/rst/user_guide/playbooks_conditionals.rst

 Conditionals based on variables
 -------------------------------

-You can also create conditionals based on variables defined in the playbooks or inventory, just make sure to apply the ``| bool`` filter to non boolean variables, such as string variables with content like 'yes', 'on', '1', or 'true'.
+You can also create conditionals based on variables defined in the playbooks or inventory.
+Because conditionals require boolean input (a test must evaluate as True to trigger the condition), you must apply the ``| bool`` filter to non boolean variables, such as string variables with content like 'yes', 'on', '1', or 'true'.
 You can define variables like this:

 .. code-block:: yaml